TiboDW/command-pallet/README.md

 to open commandpallet pres command-k or ctrl-k

-the commandpallet can be used to navigate thrue pages.
+the commandpallet can be used to navigate through pages.

 typescript is used(but i have little to no knowledge on how to use types.
 So regual javascript expressions were used)